Computing the Density of the Positivity Set for Linear Recurrence Sequences: The Density 1 Problem

-The sequence $\sq{w_n}$ has infinitely many positive entries \cite[Proposition 4.1]{almagor2021deciding}, however it has density $0$.
-Indeed if it had density $\delta>0$, then we could have chosen some $n$ large enough such that the interval of $\varphi$ for which $\cos(2\pi\ii\ \varphi)>1-1/n$, is smaller than $\delta$, at which point, by applying \Cref{th:cassels} one can derive a contradiction.
-The Cassels's theorem is applicable because $\lambda$ is not a root of unity, which means that $\theta$ is irrational, by definition. \end{example}
+However the density of the positive entries is $0$.
+Indeed if it had density $\delta>0$, then we could have chosen some $n$ large enough such that the interval of $\varphi$ for which $\cos(2\pi\ii\ \varphi)>1-1/n$, is smaller than $\delta$, at which point, by applying \autoref{th:cassels} one can derive a contradiction.
+The latter theorem is applicable because $\lambda$ is not a root of unity, which means that $\theta$ is irrational, by definition. \end{exa}

 The direction ``density 0'' implies ``positivity set is finite'', does however hold for an important class of \lrs, namely the diagonalisable sequences.
 These are sequences $\sq{t_n}$ whose characteristic polynomial has no repeated roots, as a consequence of which, its generalised power sum is of the following form: